A VPN can be relied upon to stay secure online and maintain your privacy.

-Your Internet Service Provider (ISP) can see all of the websites you visit and will almost certainly be recording that information.
+Your Internet Service Provider (ISP) can see all the websites you visit and will almost certainly be recording that information.

 In some countries, ISPs are required to collect and store user data for long periods of time and the government is able to access, store, and search that information.